Distinguished Professor of Philosophy

 Jay Bernstein is Distinguished Professor of Philosophy at the New School for Social Research.

-For me means interrogating the foundations of our life together, how we make sense of the world, and how we fail.
+Philosophy, for me, means interrogating the foundations of our life together, how we make sense of the world, and how we fail.
 Philosophy profiles the human as upright and as failing, as knowing and as blinded, as world-making and as suffering, as flourishing and as dying; and how those competing images are bound together in our morals, politics, art, and ordinary life.

 Concentrations: Social and political philosophy; contemporary Continental thought; critical theory; aesthetics; modernism; German idealism and romanticism; Anglo-American philosophy; pragmatism.